 So this particular year with a new mindset I discovered a few things.

 - Stick on bows or maybe even none at all is okay.

-- Christmas Day is incredible spent at home in pajamas.
+- Spending Christmas Day in pajamas is incredible.
 (It was the first one in my entire life)

 - Serving a formal dinner in slippers is comfy.

 - Skip the Garland on the stairs.

 - Two – Christmas to-do lists are necessary – One list of must do’s and another for- if time allows and it brings joy.

 - Remove the “should do” items on the list.

 Don’t get me wrong; I love doing extra’s and traditions, but when that begins feeling like a chore maybe it is time to rethink what we are doing.

 So are you wondering if I disappointed others that year?
 Probably, but remember – I gave myself permission to do just that.

 If people are disappointed with your “no,” most likely a “yes” will not meet their approval either.

 I can tell you this – the people in my immediate circle, the ones God entrusted to me, those that mattered the most were pleased with the new me.
 They found a person with a holiday spirit who promoted peace, joy and a love that was unhurried.